 Parking is $5 on the festival grounds and includes free tram service to the entrance gates.
 Parking is also offered at private lots, churches and nearby schools for $10-$15.

-You will find plenty of official signage that will take you down side streets to good parking, so don’t be afraid to wander off the beaten path a little.
+There will be plenty of signs that will take you down side streets to good parking, so don’t be afraid to wander off the beaten path a little.

 Try to get into one of the official lots, which have shuttles to the entrance gates.

-On a busy day two years ago, we found $5 parking on the festival grounds in the Gray parking lot, even as long lines of cars clogged other entrances and many private parking lots were full.
+On a busy day two years ago, we found $5 parking on the festival grounds without waiting in the Gray parking lot, even as long lines of cars clogged other entrances and many of the private parking lots were already full.

-HOT PARKING TIP — To get to our secret entrance to the Gray Lot, come into town from the east on U.S. 92 (West Baker Street) and turn right onto Seminole Lakes Blvd, which takes you through a nondescript residential neighborhood.
+To find our secret entrance to the Gray Lot, come into town from the east on U.S. 92 (West Baker Street) and turn right onto Seminole Lakes Blvd, which takes you through a nondescript residential neighborhood.
 In about a quarter mile, you’ll see the entrance.
-The only signs you’ll see are at the entrance gate.
-Once inside the lot, park your car near the tram pavilion.
+The only signs are at the entrance gate.
+Once inside the lot, park close to the highly visible tram pavilion.

 Edward Medard Park and Reservoir, 5276 Panther Loop, Plant City.
 10 miles from Plant City.
 This 1200-acre park is co-managed by Hillsborough County and the Southwest Florida Water Management District and includes a 700-acre reservoir with a white sand beach and boat access for paddlers and fisherman.
 Equestrians (bring your own horse) enjoy a 3.25-mile bridle path.
 There are 40 campsites with water, electric, picnic tables and grills on two heavily wooded loops near the lake.
 Reservations are not accepted.
 Sites are $24 per night, first come, first served. ($18 for seniors).
 Call (813) 975-2160 for more information

 Colt Creek State Park, 16000 State Road 471, Lakeland FL 33809.
 29 miles from Plant City.
 Expansive 5,000-acre state park features natural Central Florida habitat with more than 15 miles of multi-use trails for hiking, bicycling and equestrians with access to two primitive, pack in/pack out camps on the Flatwoods Trail.
 There are 10 camp sites in the Equestrian Campground. $5/adult, $1/child.
 Call the ranger station, 863-815-6761, for more information.
 There are 6 tent sites and 27 RV sites with water and electric (30/50 amp) in the main campground.
 Sites are $24 plus $7 daily utility fee and $6.70 booking fee.
-Book online up to 11 months in advance.
+Book online up to 11 months in advance for Florida residents, 10 months in advance of non-residents.

 More nearby camping: